blended-zio/blended-zio/website/blog/2021-02-09-IntegrationTesting.md

 The requirements for an integration test library are derived from an application architecture, that could be called a _satellite architecture_:

-The central part of an installation consists of a set of nodes installed at a data center.
-Attached to the data center is a number of remote installations.
-Each remote installation - a satellite - consists of a set of nodes which which make up a specific application on the satellite.
-In such an Architecture all applications of a given type are built from  the same node types and only differ from each other in terms of their configuration.
+In a nutshell, a _satellite architecture_ consists of a central part which consists of a set of nodes intalled at a data center.
+Attached to the data center is a number of remote installations - the satellites.
+Each remote installation consists of a set of nodes which make up a specific application on the satellite.

+In such an architecture all applications of a given type are built from the same node types and only differ from each other in terms of their configuration.

-Even though such an architecture serves as the mental model for our application, the test principles and differentations could be applied to other architectures likewise.
+Even though such an architecture serves as the mental model for our application, the test principles could be applied to other architectures likewise.

 :::note
 Consider a retail company operating stores internationally with an international headquarter.
-The central nodes in that case would provide the interface to the headquarters backend systems, while each store would at least run an instance of a POS (Point of Sales) system.
+The central nodes in that case would provide the interface to the headquarter's backend systems, while each store would at least run an instance of a POS (Point of Sales) system.
 The POS might be the same across all stores, in which case we would have only one application type.

 Caused by mergers and aquisitions the POS systems in individual countries could be different and we would have one application